4 Must-Do Experiences in Funchal, Madeira

 Soaked, mossy, but so much fun!

 And then came the adrenaline.
 We did the tourist thing, which we don’t always do, and waited in line for about an hour.
-I have to say this time it was worth the way.
+I have to say this time it was worth the wait.
 From Monte, we hopped into one of Madeira’s most unique traditions: the wicker basket toboggan ride.
 Guided by skilled carreiros in straw hats, we sped downhill through narrow streets in a wooden sled lined with wicker, using nothing but their boots to steer and brake.
 It was fast, slightly chaotic, and completely exhilarating—an experience that felt both historic and wildly fun.
 We were dumped out near the bottom, somewhat where we started that morning, and strolled the rest of the way home.

 Slightly nervous we might tip over or collide into a building, But we didn’t!